VW-backed EV battery maker Guoxuan eyes 100 GWh capacity by 2025

-The Hefei-based company will have annual battery building capacity of 28 GWh this year.
-It is also considering to set production bases in Germany and the United States, Huang Zhangxi, a senior official at Guoxuan told an industry conference.
+The Hefei-based company will have annual battery building capacity of 28 GWh this year, Huang Zhangxi, a senior official at Guoxuan told an industry conference, adding it was also considering setting up production bases in Germany and the United States.

+Shares of Guoxuan, which supplies automakers from Volkswagen to General Motors GM.N, jumped over 7% after Reuters reported the plan.

+Chinese battery makers from CATL 300750.SZ to Great Wall-linked 601633.SS SVOLT are also building or planning global production bases.

 ((Y.Sun@thomsonreuters.com; +86 10 66271262; Reuters Messaging: y.sun.thomsonreuters.com@reuters.net))